Michael Mindes of Tasty Minstrel Games asked:

 Thus, I can make the starting inference that my value per click is $60/89, or 67 cents per click on my Marketing White Belt ads.
 Again, if I were tracking my Associates revenue, I’d use the number of clicks and the revenue from the reporting interface.

-To keep up with the changing whims of my audience, I’d re-do the math and the goal value of this analysis frequently.
+To keep up with the changing whims of my audience, I’d re-do the math and the goal value of this analysis frequently, using a 90-day rolling window.
 How frequently depends on how much business we derive from Amazon.
 If it’s beer money, perhaps every 30 – 90 days.
 If it’s mortgage money, I’d rebalance every week.
 Over time, I’d get enough data to create a reasonable average, and then use a rolling average to settle in on a value per click.

 Be as granular as possible.
 If you’re an Associate focusing on several different verticals, consider setting up event tracking categories.
 You might have one tracking event for electronics, another for books, etc. and then from your Associates reports, break out the fees you earned in each category.
 Now you can set up goal conversions per category.